webhintio/hint/packages/hint/docs/user-guide/concepts/formatters.md

 ![Example out for the HTML result of the html formatter](images/html-output.png)

-Note: If you are runing customs hints and the buttons `Why is this important` and `How to solve it` will not work.
+Note: If you are runing customs hints the buttons `Why is this important` and `How to solve it` will not work.

 If you want to implement your own `formatter`, visit the [contributor